teamputtygen/hn-docs/docs/training/end-users/nuvla.rst

 Deploying a Simple Component
 ----------------------------

-We will start by deploying a simple component.
+We will start by deploying a simple application component.
 A "component" for SlipStream is a single-VM deployment.
 The example we use here is a minimal CentOS image with the Libcloud library (and dependencies) installed.

  - When logged into Nuvla, open the `Centos-libcloud
    <https://nuv.la/module/Training/Centos-libcloud>`_ application